headwinds/cross-country/lab/generate-component/README.md

 npm new box moleculues
 ```

-It will take of properly captilizing the first letter in the component name.
+It will take of properly capitalizing the first letter in the component name.

 ## Multiple Word Components

-It also components with multiple words like GoldLeafEditor.
+It also creates components with multiple words like GoldLeafEditor.

 ```
 npm new gold-leaf-editor molecules